pvcraven/2017_web_security/source/ddos/ddos.rst

 * Architecture

-  - Having a strong technical architecture can be important to decrease the risk of an attack.
-This includes having servers in different data centers, locating data centers on different networks, ensuring data centers have diverse paths, and eliminating bottlenecks in data centers and networks they are connected to.
+  - Having a strong technical architecture can be important to decrease the risk of an attack
+  - H aving servers in different data centers, locating data centers on different networks, ensuring data centers have diverse paths, and eliminating bottlenecks in data centers and networks they are connected to

 * Hardware & Bandwidth

-  - Having the right security hardware can help mitigate DDoS attacks.
-    Network firewalls, web application firewalls, and load balancers can defend against protocol attacks and application attacks.
-If it is affordable, it can be beneficial to scale up network bandwidth to absorb large traffic volume.
+  - Network firewalls, web application firewalls, and load balancers can defend against protocol attacks and application attacks
+  - If it is affordable, it can be beneficial to scale up network bandwidth to absorb large traffic volume.
 This is more realistic for large organizations.

 * Outsourcing

-  - There are also several services that specialize in responding to different kinds of attacks.
-They can provide cloud scrubbing services for attack traffic.
-Internet Service Providers can also offer DDoS mitigation that can help respond to attacks [Kar]_.
+  - There are also several services that specialize in responding to different kinds of attacks
+  - They can provide cloud scrubbing services for attack traffic
+  - Internet Service Providers can also offer DDoS mitigation that can help respond to attacks [Kar]_.

 * Other

-  - Good email distribution practicies
+  - Having Good email distribution practicies
-  - Apply email filters
+  - Applying email filters
-  - Create proper authentication credentials for system administration
+  - Creating proper authentication credentials for system administration
-  - Maintain proper communication with customers
+  - Maintaining proper communication with customers
   - Having a plan in preparation of an attack [Rub]_.

 *Written by Taylor, Edited by Esteban and Morgan.*